honeycombio/refinery/rules_conditions.md

       Datatype: int

 ```

-This example showcases a rule that drops traces containing more than 1000 spans, utilizing the virtual field "?.NUM_DESCENDANTS".
+This example shows a rule that drops traces containing more than 1000 spans, using the virtual field `?.NUM_DESCENDANTS`.

 #### Supported Virtual Fields

-All virtual fields has been prefixed with `?.`.
+All virtual fields will be prefixed with `?.` to distinguish them from normal fields.

-- "?.NUM_DESCENDANTS": the number of child elements within a trace.
+- `?.NUM_DESCENDANTS`: the current number of child elements contained within a trace.

+## `Fields`

+`Fields` is exactly equivalent to `Field`, except that it must be expressed as an array of strings.
+The array defines a sequences of `Field` names that are checked in order for each span being considered.
+The first field that `exists` on any given span is used for the condition.

 ## `Operator`